MaryColasanto/ETL-Project/README.md

 -Deleted extraneous columns from the data source we did not feel necessary to include in our final SQL database.

 ## Load
 We loaded our cleaned tables into a SQL database by establishing a connection to a SQL database in Python with SQLAlchemy.
+Refer to NBA_tablediagram.png in the repo for visual of the table relationships.
 From our cleaned data we created 5 SQL tables (column names):\
 -Demographics (player_id, name, height, birth_year, birth_city, birth_state)\
 -Salary (player_id, salary, season, team)\
 -Position (player_id, position, shoots)\